varlardohaeris/emacs-archives/melpa/helm-mode-manager-readme.txt

 A call to `helm-disable-minor-mode' will give you a `helm' selection of active minor modes.
-Selecting a target will disactivate the minor mode.
+Selecting a target will deactivate the minor mode.
 The persistent action is to show help about the selected minor mode.